-2022-23 Opportunities for Parental Involvement
+2023-24 Opportunities for Parental Involvement

-At Enchanted Hills, we believe in having a partnership with parents in order to support the educational progress of students.
+At Enchanted Hills, we believe in being educational partners with our parents and families in order to achieve educational progress of students.
 We encourage participation in school events, family activities, and in parent committees.
 Parents are members of our School Site Council and English Learner Advisory Committee and are stakeholders in the decision-making process.
 We invite parent volunteers to assist with classroom and school projects.